-Assign teams based on available manpower; minimum 2 persons.
-Attempt to place one experienced person on each team.

-- Perform visual check of outfitted team leaving CP; include radio check.
-Advise teams of known injuries. - Remain at Command Post table. - Be attentive to all S&R related communications. - Utilize boxes above to record location of injured students.
-Example: report of 2 injured students in Room 20 would be recorded as "S/2 = RM 20" in box under team #3. - Utilize manpower pool to aid S&R (i.e., request for backboard and carryout or request for rescue equipment).
+- Assign teams based on available manpower; minimum two persons.
+Attempt to place one experienced person on each team. - Perform visual check of outfitted team leaving Command Post; include radio check.
+Advise teams of known injuries. - Remain at Command Post table. - Be attentive to all search and rescue related communications. - Utilize manpower pool to aid search and rescue (i.e., request for backboard or request for rescue equipment).